prasunanand/prasunanand.github.io/_posts/2017-08-26-gsoc17-project-report.markdown

 # Future Work

 The future work involves improving the ArrayFire-rb code and writing tutorials.
-ArrayFire is not limited to linear algebra so I will create bindings for Signal Processing, Computer Vision, etc.
+ArrayFire is not limited to linear algebra so I will create bindings for Signal Processing, Computer Vision, etc. I will also add support for data types other than `double`.

 The work on ArrayFire-rb - JRuby will begin as soon as ArrayFire gem is published.